apache/druid/docs/design/router.md

 that using the management proxy does not require modifying the API request other than issuing the request to the Router instead of the Coordinator or Overlord.
 Most Druid API requests can be routed implicitly.

-Explicit routes are those where the request to the Router contains a path prefix indicating which process the request should be routed to.
+Explicit routes are those where the request to the Router contains a path prefix indicating which service the request should be routed to.
 For the Coordinator this prefix is `/proxy/coordinator` and for the Overlord it is `/proxy/overlord`.
 This is required for API calls with an ambiguous destination.
-For example, the `/status` API is present on all Druid processes, so explicit routing needs to be used to indicate the proxy destination.
+For example, the `/status` API is present on all Druid services, so explicit routing needs to be used to indicate the proxy destination.

 This is summarized in the table below: